3DCdsc/3dcdsc.github.io/docs/gtc.md

 The scoring rules and criteria are as follows:

-1. Use **at least one of the technologies from our workshops** (Web, Android, Cloud, Telebot), but you are free to use any other technologies in conjunction as well.
+1. Use **at least one of the technologies from our workshops** (Web, Android, Cloud, Telebot), or "Introduction to Realtime Web Applications" IAP, but you are free to use any other technologies in conjunction as well.
 2. Do not submit projects/work that has been started for some time already (i.e. no cheating)!
 3. We want to see good implementations of **concepts learnt** (can be on your own or during workshops)!
 Be creative!
 4. If you have multiple pieces of prototype/work (e.g. different workshops), please submit them together.
 Implementing **multiple technologies** well may help you score higher!